LazaUK/SemanticWorkbench-Assistant-LangGraph/README.md

 workflow.add_edge(START, "supervisor")
 ```
 > [!NOTE]
-> _Supervisor node's system prompt_: "You are a supervisor tasked with managing a conversation between the following workers: 'web_searcher', 'arxiv_analyser'.
+> **Supervisor node's system prompt**: "_You are a supervisor tasked with managing a conversation between the following workers: 'web_searcher', 'arxiv_analyser'.
 Given the following user request, respond with the worker to act next.
 Each worker will perform a task and respond with their results and status.
-When finished, respond with FINISH."
+When finished, respond with FINISH._"
 3. **Web Searcher** node is equipped with a search tool, powered by Tavily.
 It will search Internet on the research topic shared by **Supervisor** and return references to their publications in arXiv.
 ``` Python
 tools=[tavily_tool]
 ```
 > [!NOTE]
-> _Web Searcher node's system prompt_: "You are a web search expert.
-You will search the web for the latest Arxiv references on the topic, and return only the Arxiv references codes."
+> **Web Searcher node's system prompt**: "_You are a web search expert.
+You will search the web for the latest Arxiv references on the topic, and return only the Arxiv references codes._"
 4. **arXiv Analyser** node is equipped with LangGraph' arXiv tool.
 It will use arXiv reference numbers shared by **Supervisor** to extract publication date, authors and research brief's details.
 ``` Python
 tools=[arxiv_tool]
 ```
 > [!NOTE]
-> _arXiv Analyser node's system prompt_: "You are a specialist Arxiv analyzer.
-You will summarise found Arxiv papers, to advise when and by whom they were published, and what they are about."
+> **arXiv Analyser node's system prompt**: "_You are a specialist Arxiv analyzer.
+You will summarise found Arxiv papers, to advise when and by whom they were published, and what they are about._"
 5. Visual representation of LangGraph arXiv assistant's nodes and edges is shown on the graph image below.
 ![LangGraph_nodes](/images/LangGraph_visual.jpeg)